 To get the absolute most flavor from the cardamom in these, you need to plan ahead a little, and mix the spices with the juice and zest from one orange at least an hour ahead of time.
-Muffins are best eaten pretty quickly, which means the flavors in the finished product don’t have time to blend and develop – so this step allows time for the spices to fully hydrate and for the the flavors to bloom and open up.
+Muffins are best eaten pretty quickly, which means the flavors in the finished product don’t have time to blend and develop – so this step allows time for the spices to fully hydrate and for the flavors to bloom and open up.
 It is worth it, trust me.
-If you plan to have these for breakfast, you could even do this step the night before – it will be at room temperature over night.
+If you plan to have these for breakfast, you could even do this step the night before – it can be at room temperature overnight.

 - Juice of 1 medium orange

 - 1 teaspoon ground cardamom

 - In a small bowl, combine the juice, zest, cinnamon and cardamom, and allow to site at least an hour, or up to overnight.

 - Preheat oven to 350 degrees and prepare a 12 well regular muffin tin by placing liners in the wells.